yaniv-aknin/fafdata/README.md

 * `faf.transform`: Transform extracted JSON files into JSONL files ready for loading to a data lake.
 * `faf.parse`: Parses a downloaded `.fafreplay` file into a `.pickle`; this speeds up subsequent dumps of the replay.
 * `faf.dump`: Dumps the content of a replay (raw `.fafreplay` or pre-parsed `.pickle`) into a JSONL file to be loaded to the lake.

-## The webapp

-The webapp is still a work in progress and isn't yet finished/deployed (i.e., nothing updates the dataset automatically).

 ## Epilogue